acll19/terraform-eks-example/README.md

 #### 5.3 Deploy your application

-1. Open the [deployment.yaml](./app/deployment.yaml) file and replace the image name with the name you used to build you image
+1. Open the [deployment.yaml](./app/deployment.yaml) file and replace the image name with the name you used to build your image
 2. Run `kubectl apply -f ./deployment.yaml`
 3. Run `kubectl get pod -n application`.
 You should see a K8S pod running.

 #### 5.4 Test the application

 1. Run `kubectl port-forward <pod-name> 3000:3000 -n application`
-2. Open [localhost:3000](http://localhost:3000?name=EKS-Terraform-Example) in your browser
+2. Open [localhost:3000](http://localhost:3000?name=EKS-Terraform-Example) in your browser (Remember to provide a `?name` query string)
 3. Go to the [AWS S3](https://s3.console.aws.amazon.com/s3/home) page in the AWS Console to see the results.
-(Remember to provide a `?name` query string)

 ## Useful Commands